The Role of a CASA

 Do lawyers, judges and social caseworkers support CASA?

 Yes.
-Juvenile Court judges implement the CASA program in their courtrooms and appoint volunteers.
-CASA has been endorsed by the American Bar Association, the National Bar Association, the National Council of Juvenile and Family Court Judges, and the Office of Juvenile Justice and Delinquency Prevention of the U.S. Department of Justice.
+Juvenile Court judges implement the CASA program in their courtrooms and appoint Special Advocate.
+The CASA Program has been endorsed by the American Bar Association, the National Bar Association, the National Council of Juvenile and Family Court Judges, and the Office of Juvenile Justice and Delinquency Prevention of the U.S. Department of Justice.

 How effective have CASA programs been?

 Research suggests that 95% of the children who have been assigned CASA volunteers tend to spend less time in court and less time within the foster care system than those who do not have CASA representation.
-Judges have observed that CASA children also have better chances of finding permanent homes than non-CASA children.
+Judges have observed that CASA children also have better chances of finding permanent homes than children not supported by a CASA.

 How much time does it require?